lggaray/CMV-Classifier/README.md

 After cleansing, we ran DFS for each submission to get the full path, starting from the root and ending at the leaves (last comments) of each thread.

 For each thread, we took all the possible pairs of parent-child combinations.
 We repeated this process for each [CMV category](https://praw.readthedocs.io/en/latest/getting_started/quick_start.html#obtain-submission-instances-from-a-subreddit).

+## Dataset

+According to one of the [subreddit's rules](https://www.reddit.com/r/changemyview/wiki/rules), "direct responses to a CMV post must challenge at least one aspect of OP’s current view."
+Based on this assumption, we extracted all the post and first-level comment tuples and labeled them as positive.
+We got 31580 positive examples.

+We were able to spot a significant number of support relations thanks to the [Delta System](https://www.reddit.com/r/changemyview/wiki/deltasystem), a set of rules that encourages users to reply to comments that changed their view with a delta symbol and an explanation of the change.
+This explanation can thus be considered to be in a support relation to its parent.
+Whenever someone awards a delta, a [DeltaBot](https://www.reddit.com/r/changemyview/wiki/deltasystem#wiki_deltabot_code) ensures that the rules are being followed and confirms the award.
+We identified 4262 negative tuples with this method.
+However, due to bugs in the DeltaBot, a large number of examples weren't correct.
+We filtered non-support tuples by eliminating those that didn't contain the word "delta" or a delta symbol in the child.
+We were left with 1841 tuples.

+In addition, we extracted 846 tuples that mentioned support keywords or phrases like "i agree", "that's true" and "see your point" in the child.
+We then hand-labeled 148 of this candidate tuples as negative.

+As the number of positive examples was a lot larger than the number of negative ones, we undersampled the positive dataset to 1989 tuples.

 ## Feature engineering